po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/20-Stu_Methods/README.md

   * When we use an array method to join the arrays `constellations` and  `planets`, a new array `galaxy` should be created.
 The arrays `constellations` and `planets` should not be altered.

   * When we use a string method to search the `SaTurn` string in the `constellation` array, the string will be searched for `T` and replaced with `t`.
-The new string `Saturn` will be logged to console.
+The new string `Saturn` will be logged to the console.
 The string `SaTurn` in the `constelllation` array will be unchanged.

 ## 💡 Hints